 Also known as a lead magnet, examples of my most effective sign up offers include things like:

-- Free worksheets and fillable documents (like my blog business plan worksheet)
+- Free worksheets and fillable documents (like my blog business plan worksheet and printable blog planner)

 - Free courses, whether delivered via email or video (like my free course on building a blog)